 - Walk around Bunnings or large pet shops with puppy in your trolley

 Anywhere inside where dogs don’t go to the toilet

 Puppy school and puppy play sessions

-- Puppy school is usually designed for puppies from 10-11 weeks old who have had two vaccinations before joining.
+- Puppy school is usually designed for puppies from 8-12 weeks old who have had one or two vaccinations before joining.
 They are a great way of meeting other puppies of a similar age and are hosted in puppy-safe spaces.

 - You can meet other new puppy owners at puppy school and organise some play sessions in your own time for your puppies to get together.

 - The main disease to be concerned about in puppies is Parvovirus, which is spread in dog faeces.
 So, the main thing you are avoiding is dog poo, which is usually located on grass.
 Once your puppy has had at least 2 vaccines, you can start allowing your puppy to walk on the ground in public places, but it is safest to stick to the pavement or asphalt car parks where you can see any dog poo and avoid it.

 - Introducing them to textures like sand, dirt, gravel and water is great, but be very careful that these locations are safe and haven’t had unknown dogs all over them.